The ENTRACE Stack

 Frontier LLMs follow explicit instructions.
 This is the foundation.
 When you state a rule clearly, the model honors it.
 The mechanism is straightforward and well-documented in prompt-engineering practice.
 Most of what the stack does relies on this property of modern instruction-tuned models.

 The constraints derive from named commitments rather than being arbitrary.
 A practitioner who accepts the five commitments (epistemic honesty under uncertainty, auditable reasoning, practical asymmetry recognition, ontological humility, sycophancy resistance) has reason to accept the seven constraints, because the constraints are what those commitments require operationally.
-The derivation can be checked: each operational constraint traces back to one or more meta-commitments.
+The derivation can be checked: each operational constraint traces back to one or more meta-commitments, and v7 places the trace adjacent to the constraint rather than as a footer.
 The discipline is grounded, not back-fit.
 The full derivation is in Doc 497; five of seven traces are clean, two have clean requirements with operational forms that are conventions.

 The honest answer is not that the corpus invented something novel.
 Most of the operational constraints have prior art (DSPy Signatures, Anthropic prompting guidance, Constitutional AI, ReadMultiplex DEEP TRUTH MODE, sycophancy literature).
-What the corpus contributes specifically: the seven-constraint composition, the five-commitment meta-stack, and the empirical cross-validation that supports the composition.
-Composition plus grounding plus validation is what makes this a coherent practitioner artifact rather than a list of borrowed techniques.
+What the corpus contributes specifically: the seven-constraint composition, the five-commitment meta-stack, the empirical cross-validation that supports the composition, and (newly in v7) the architectural realization of the channel-ensemble prescription in the prompt's own layout.
+Composition plus grounding plus validation plus channel-ensemble architecture is what makes this a coherent practitioner artifact rather than a list of borrowed techniques.

 What the stack is not